Friday, October 25, 2019

 Everyone should learn how to write.
 Writing can be fun and useful, but Emil didn't think he could ever write as well as Mariah, even if he worked at it.
 He needed to have something important to say.

-Everyone should learn to make music (even if just to hum, because your mouth doesn't open) but Emil thought it would be hard for him to learn to play a musical instrument, because what he hears with his hearing aids isn't exactly what the sound is like.
+Everyone should learn to make music (even if just to hum, because your mouth doesn't open) but Emil thought it would be hard for him to learn to play a musical instrument, because he isn't sure that what he hears with his hearing aids is exactly what the sound is like.
 When you play an instrument, you want it to sound pleasant to dolls who can hear normally.

 Everyone should learn to take photos.
 It's fun, and Billy is teaching him how, but Emil knows the photos are never as good as Billy's.